MarinaM7/MarinaM7/README.md

 🔥 Passionate, motivated and curious.

-🧑🏻‍💻 I am 20 y/o and willing to start my career in the tech industry and to improve myself by learning new skills and collaborating with professionals.
+🧑🏻‍💻 I am 20 y/o and willing to start my career in the tech industry

 🧠 Currently studying at [Epicode Shool](https://epicode.com/en/web-developer-course/)